What is Sterilization ? 9 Types and Methods in Microbiology

 Heat method of sterilization

 This is the most common method of sterilization.
 The heat used kills the microbes in the substance.
-The temperature of the heat and duration of heating are the factors that affect the extent of sterilization.
+The temperature and duration of heating are the factors that affect the extent of sterilization.

 Further, the sterilization time increases with a decrease in temperature and vice-versa.
 But one needs to maintain minimum sterilization time or minimum contact time for the heat to be in touch with microbes or bacteria and thereby kill them.